Enterprise Zone Area Designation Application

 new full-time employee position created within the enterprise zone in in a business entity that adds value to agricultural commodities

 additional $200 tax credit may be claimed for two

 consecutive years for each new full-time employee position created within the enterprise zone that is filled by an employee who is insured under an employer-sponsored health insurance and the employer pays at least 50% of the premium cost for the year for which the credit is claimed.

 tax credit of 25% of the first $200,000

-spent on rehabilitating a building which has been vacant for at least two
+spent on rehabilitating a building in the enterprise Zone that has been vacant for at least two

 Tax credits are available to eligible

 businesses in designated enterprise zones from the beginning of the tax year in